NeuroJSON/jmesh/JMesh_specification.md

 #### MeshEdge

 `"MeshEdge"` defines a set of line segments using a 2-D array with a pair of node indices in each row of the array.
+It must be defined by an N-by-2 integer array, where N is the total number of edges.

 ```
 "MeshEdge": [